RTcmix/rtcmix.github.io/reference/instruments/MIDI.md

 expr = controller_number("expression");

-// We will use a table curve to generate a smooth controller change
+// We will use a table curve to generate a smooth controller change over the
+// duration of the note

 exprvolume = maketable("line", "nonorm", 1000, 0, 1, 1, 0.1, 2, 1);